 Then, there are parents with mental health issues.
 Imagine you’ve got OCD about hygiene issues.
 You don’t know what your children touched that day, who they’ve sat near or how much they washed their hands.
 Did someone in the class cough near them?
 All these thoughts would race through your mind continuously.
 Every single day is beyond stressful and must feel scarily out of control.

 The reality is that all parents are feeling anxious to some degree.
 We’re more concerned about the normal winter bugs than usual.
 At the first cough or sniffle, our mind turns to Covid-19.
 Should we tell the school?
 Should we be self-isolating?
 Do they need to take a test?
 The reality is that it’s probably just a cold or the flu, something that happens every winter.
 Something we don’t normally pay that much attention to, and having kids, winter bugs would normally be water off a duck’s back.
 This year’s different though.
 Tough decisions are having to be made.
-We’re desperate see our loved ones, especially grandparents at Christmas, but is it worth the risk?
+We’re desperate to see our loved ones, especially grandparents at Christmas, but is it worth the risk?

 Follow all of the government’s guidance, wash hands regularly, cover your face, cough and sneeze into your elbow, keep your space from others and if you can, book a flu jab.
 That way, you can minimise the chance of catching colds, flu and Covid-19.